kstudzin/chord_dht/README.md

 1. `source env.sh`
    _(Note: This will need to be run every time you open a new shell.
 To avoid re-running, add the contents to your shell profile.)_
 2. `pip install -r requirements.txt`
+3. Set log level in `chord/util.py`.
+Logs are in `chord.log` from the directory the code was run from. _Node: DEBUG has a lot of logging_

 ### Testing